TelvanniChad/FunctionsExercises/README.md

 # FunctionsExercises
-`10` exercises for understanding what is function presented in random order.
+`10` exercises for understanding what is function, presented in random order.

 Functions receive `2` or `3` arguments, arguments are functions themselves or `1` to `5` integers.
 All functions perform only addition of arguments and always return a single integer.